I'm headed to Ireland in less than week. Which is better, the bushmills distillery or the Jameson distillery?

 Newgrange may be worth a diversion..

 Enjoy your whirlwind trip of Ireland & have a pleasant stay.

-Hilary almost 6 years ago
+Hilary over 6 years ago

 My pleasure, aim to take the Clifden Road when you leave Galway and make your way up to Westport.
 This is by far the more spectacular route than the more inland routes which may be more direct but doing that you'd be missing out on one of the most scenic routes in the west.
 You're going to need to rest for a week after this holiday.
-LOL almost 6 years ago
+LOL over 6 years ago